nashio/backbone-table-generator/README.md

 Creates an interactive html table using Backbone & RequireJS.

-Populates a demo data-set using node.js.
+Populates data-set using node.js and a demo JSON file.

 **Features**
 - Edit row